samrudh/samrudh/README.md

 - ⚡ Fun fact: ...
 -->
 Want to know more about me?
-Tired of reading below paragraphs?
+Tired of reading the long paragraphs below?
 Talk to my [Bot](https://samrudhabot.herokuapp.com/) :robot:
 Ping me on LinkedIn if the bot does not work.
 Sometimes, I switch off the backend NLP engine to optimize the cloud costs.